adammark/Markup.js/README.md

 // "Phone: N/A"
 ```

-The `choose` pipe accepts two arguments and returns the first one if the
+The `choose` pipe accepts two strings and returns one of them depending
-value is true or the second one if the value is false:
+on whether the piped input is true or false:

 ``` javascript
 var template = "John is jiggy: {{jiggy|choose>Yes>No}}";